box/box-typescript-sdk-gen/docs/retentionPolicyAssignments.md

 ### Arguments

 - retentionPolicyId `string`
   - The ID of the retention policy.
-  - Used as `retention_policy_id` in path `path` of the API call
+Example: "982312"
 - queryParams `GetRetentionPolicyAssignmentsQueryParamsArg`
-  - Used as queryParams for the API call
+  - Query parameters of getRetentionPolicyAssignments method
 - headers `GetRetentionPolicyAssignmentsHeadersArg`
-  - Used as headers for the API call
+  - Headers of getRetentionPolicyAssignments method

 ### Returns